 HIGHLIGHTS: Scanning through hours of interviews, selecting the audio bits that could better convey the dynamism at the core of the company’s mission.

-The film is in currently in final stages of post-production and will be presented at festivals around the world in summer 2019.
+The film is in currently being presented at festivals around the world.
+Please get in touch to request a viewing link.

 HIGHLIGHTS: The Sunday’s editing sessions with the director, discussing passionately on how to represent realistically the emotional world of an 18 years old.